noarche/ComboToolPro-GUI/README.md

+# Help:
-# Help: What the options are: (options have been changed to buttons in the GUI but perform the same task)
+### The following options are from the .py version of this application.
+Options have been changed to buttons in the GUI but perform the same task.

         Option 1; To extract all lines for earthlink.net enter @earthlink.net | If you want to extract all .net domains enter .net | This will create text documents named what you enter | When extracting lines are appended and never overwrite.